ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 Since the rise of Bitcoin everybody heard about crypto currencies and a mysterious construct that is the blockchain.
 IBM's [Kevin Hoyt](https://twitter.com/krhoyt) did a great job demystifying this "distributed database with special properties".
 And that's what it is (basically).
-When you think about it the whole Internet could be built on blockchain technology 🤔 😱
+When you think about it, the whole Internet could be built on blockchain technology 🤔 😱

 Watch the [skills cast](https://skillsmatter.com/skillscasts/10360-understanding-blockchain), it'll open your eyes.